-I've always disliked the term “virtual"to describe a remote assistant assistant.”
+I've always been reluctant in our use of the term “virtual"to describe our remote assistant services.
 Prialto is about real people supporting your tech enabled life.
 We aren’t a marketplace.
 And our services cost more than $300 per month.

 Though our productivity assistants do “virtually” commute into offices in San Francisco, New York, LA, Boston, and Seattle, there is nothing virtual about the assistants themselves.